SSC logo Scottish Sensory Centre Edinburgh University crest

 David Fulton, 2001

-ISBN 1853468568
+ISBN: 1853468568

-This book provides reader-friendly information about the Special Educational Need Code of Practice and what it means for the Early Years practitioner.
+Needs Code of Practice and what it means for the Early Years practitioner.

 Dunlop, Aline-Wendy (Ed)

-Readings in early education: reflections on current practice in Scotland
+Readings in early education: reflections on current practice

 Moray House Institute of Education, 1995